-In addition to providing an increase in the maximum number of supported users, Digital Networking provides server discovery and directory synchronization functionality.
+In addition to providing an increase in the maximum number of supported users, digital networking or HTTPS networking provides server discovery and directory synchronization functionality.

 This chapter focuses on the design aspects of integrating Cisco Unity Connection and Cisco Unity Express with Cisco Unified Communications Manager (Unified CM).
 Cisco Unified CM provides functionality for Session Initiation Protocol (SIP) trunks, which support integration directly to Cisco Unity Connection without the need for a SIP proxy server.